owl-Holmes/Merge-tactics-teambuilder/README.md

 ---
 ##  ༼ つ ◕_◕ ༽つ Usage
-Just clone the repo and run the `Main`, then run the `TeamAdvisor` and that's it.
+Just clone the repo and run the `Main`, then run the `TeamAdvisor` and that's it!

+---
+##  (┬┬﹏┬┬) Tests
+I provided some basic tests in the test directory for `Card` and `Team` classes just to be sure their instantiation was good as well as the `equals` method but for the main code of generating the teams and reading them in the files, the only test was to try it and verify by hand (•_•).

 ---
 ## 🔄 Make it your own and update it